satishchpn/explore-aws/GitHub-Docker-CodeBuild-CodePipeline-ECR-ECS-FarGate.md

 > Note: Always make sure that you have selected AWS Region: US East (N. Virginia) us-east-1

-> Navigate to IAM Dashboard (AWS Region: US East (N. Virginia) us-east-1)

-	Create a User Group
-	Click on User Groups
-	Click on create Group
-	User group name: keshri_user_group
-	Select Policies: IAMFullAccess , AdministratorAccess
-	Click on Create Group

-	Create a User
-		Click on Users
-		Click on Add Users
-		User name: keshri_admin_user
-		Select AWS access type: Access key - Programmatic access , AWS Management Console access Console password: Pass@123
-		Require password reset: UnSelect
-		Click on Next Permissions
-		Select keshri_user_group
-		Click on Next Tags
-		Click on Next Review
-		Click on Create User
-		After Successful creation of User you will get Access Key Id and Secret Access Key, Copy and keep with you, it will be used tpo connect to DynamoDB from Application Access key ID: AKIA5MFQEV3DFJPNYP32
-		Secret access key : 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
-		If Not found then Click on that User and In Access Keys Section Click on Create Access Key to get the access key and secret key Click on Close

 > Navigate to ECR Dashboard (AWS Region: US East (N. Virginia) us-east-1)

 	Create Repository